A positive formula for the Ehrhart-like polynomials from root system chip-firing: Lattice points in the Minkowski sum of a permutohedron and a dilating regular permutohedron

 Unfortunately, the only proof of Lemma~\ref{lem:root_projection} we could find requires us to invoke the classification of root systems and do a case-by-case check.
 Thus we have relegated the verification of Lemma~\ref{lem:root_projection} to Appendix~\ref{sec:root_polytopes}.
 It is worth noting that having reduced Lemma~\ref{lem:slice} to Lemma~\ref{lem:root_projection} is progress at least in the sense for each fixed root system $\Phi$, verifying Lemma~\ref{lem:root_projection} amounts to a finite computation, whereas it is not a priori evident that Lemma~\ref{lem:slice} is a finite statement even for fixed~$\Phi$.

 Having established the requisite integrality property of permutohedra, modulo the case-by-case verification of the root polytope projection-dilation property provided in Appendix~\ref{sec:root_polytopes}, we can now complete the proof of the formula for the number of lattice points in a permutohedron plus dilating regular permutohedron.
-In the language of quotients from Section~\ref{sec:intro}, Lemma~\ref{lem:slice} becomes:
+In the language of quotients from Section~\ref{sec:intro}, Lemma~\ref{lem:slice} becomes the following (which is stated as Lemma~\ref{lem:slice_intro} in Section~\ref{sec:intro}):

 \begin{cor} Let $\lambda \in P_{\geq 0}$ and $X\subseteq \Phi^+$.
 Then,

 \end{cor} \begin{proof} A point in $\mathrm{quot}_X(\Pi(\lambda))\cap \mathrm{quot}_X(Q+\lambda)$ is an affine subspace of $V$ of the form $\mu+\mathrm{Span}_{\mathbb{R}}(X)$ for some $\mu \in Q+\lambda$ satisfying $(\mu+\mathrm{Span}_{\mathbb{R}}(X))\cap \Pi(\lambda)\neq\varnothing$, while a point in~$ \mathrm{quot}_X(\Pi^Q(\lambda))$ is an affine subspace of~$V$ of the form $\mu+\mathrm{Span}_{\mathbb{R}}(X)$ for some~$\mu \in \Pi^Q(\lambda)$.
 These two kinds of affine subspaces coincide thanks to Lemma~\ref{lem:slice}. \end{proof}